Rolex Shortage Explained [Rolex Availability Complete Guide]

-The benefit for many official dealers, is that people come into the store looking for a Submariner, for example, get to hear that it’s impossible, and then satisfy with another watch, for example, a Datejust, which didn’t exactly fly off the shelf previously, and still isn’t – but is selling considerably better than previously.
+The benefit for many official dealers is that when people come into the store looking for a Submariner, for example, and get told that it’s not impossible, they may satisfy with a different watch, for example, a Datejust or a less-popular model.
+As such, all Rolex models in general, are selling considerably better than before the scarcity.

 This brings us to the next point…

 Rolex did not artificially create the shortage, but they try to maintain it

 What is interesting is that many authorized retailers we have spoken with have said that they do not necessarily receive fewer watches from Rolex than they did a few years ago.
 The ones we have spoken to receive more or less the same amount.
 The difference is the demand, and retailers, as well as customers, get frustrated because the supply does not meet the demand.